 Of course, you need to actually be a college student in order to do this.
 But you don’t have to be new to Prime.

 Sign up for Prime Student, and once you qualify, you’ll get a refund for the remaining months of your regular Prime membership.
-This will begin your free six months of Prime too.
+This will begin your free six months of Prime, too.
 After six months, you’ll be billed the regular student rate, as mentioned in Tip #1.

-7. Enjoy your discounted Prime membership for four years or until you graduate, whichever is first.
+7. Enjoy your discounted Prime membership for four years or until you graduate, whichever comes first.

-8. Can I sign up for Amazon Student if I’ve had it before?
+8. You can sign up for Amazon Student even if you’ve had it before.

 Yes.
-If you started college and got interrupted by life and now you’re starting again years later, you can still get Prime Student.
-However, you won’t get the free six-month trial.
+If you started college and got interrupted by life and are starting again years later, you can still get Prime Student.
+However, you won’t get the free 6-month trial.

-To verify your status as a student, Amazon will send a link to your .edu address so that you can click through it to show the account is still active.
+To verify your status as a student, Amazon will send a link to your .edu address so that you can click through and show the account is still active.

-You don’t need to use your .edu address for your Amazon orders — you can enter a Gmail account or the like — but your .edu needs to be active.
+You don’t need to use your .edu address for your Amazon orders, though — you can enter a Gmail account or the like — but your .edu still needs to be active.

 Additionally, you may need to present one or more of the following forms of documentation.
 Even without an .edu address, you’ll still qualify for Prime Student if you can produce the documentation for your classes.